 Some of the Company's directors and officers are directors and officers of other natural resource or mining-related companies.
 These associations may give rise from time to time to conflicts of interest.
 As a result of such conflict, the Company may miss the opportunity to participate in certain transactions.

-Impairment of Long-lived Assets
+Impairment of Exploration and Evaluation Assets